The Weather-Resistant Resin Manufacturing Plant That’s Built to Last

 In particular, the winter storms that hit Texas back in February 2021 rocked the plastics industry to its core.
 Pipes froze, machines shut down, plants closed, force majeure contract clauses were enacted, and the long-term, nation-wide effects of the global plastic shortage hit grocery store shelves even weeks later, and is still being felt to this day.
 The winter storms were a new experience for most plastics professionals, and while no one can fully control the weather and its impacts, we certainly learned a lot from it.
 In previous articles, we dove into what the Texas winter storms taught us about risk mitigation strategies and the importance of a strategic plant infrastructure.
-This article goes a level deeper to address the unique opportunity that Shell Polymers has to proactively equip our plant with weather-proof features to minimize disruption impacts.
+This article goes a level deeper to address the unique opportunity that Shell Polymers has to proactively equip our plant with weather-resistant features to minimize disruption impacts.

 As the “new kid on the block” in the polymer industry, Shell Polymers has the opportunity to build the business from the ground up… literally.
 Rather than retrofitting an existing facility, the Shell Polymers plant is being built from scratch with the latest technology and designed to circumvent supply disruptors such as weather.

-Two Built-In Features of the Shell Polymers Weather-Proofed Resin Manufacturing Plant
+Two Built-In Features of Our Weather-Resistant Resin Manufacturing Plant